-Ever have that problem where Metro or bus won’t get you right to you buddy’s apartment?
-No worries - by bringing a bike on the bus or Metro, you’re able to lessen the amount of time it takes to make that first mile/last mile connection.
+Ever have that problem where Metro or bus won’t get you right to your buddy’s apartment?
+No worries—by bringing a bike on the bus or Metro, you’re able to lessen the amount of time it takes to make that first mile/last mile connection.

-- Bikes are not allowed on Metro on July 4th or during other high ridership events –it’s just too crowded for bikes.
+- Bikes are not allowed on Metro on July 4 or during other high ridership events—it’s too crowded for bikes.

 - During weekdays, one bike is allowed at each end of every train car.
 You and a friend can only double up your bikes at one end of a car on weekends.

-- Use common sense: if a train car is clearly too crowded for you to get your bike on board using either the first or last doors of a car, try an adjacent car for more space or wait for the next train.
-Nobody is going to like you if you roll aboard a crowded car and get chain grease all over passengers.
+- Use common sense.
+If a train car is clearly too crowded for you to get your bike on board using either the first or last doors of a car, try an adjacent car for more space or wait for the next train.

-- Always use the elevators to get your bike up to street level.
-I know the escalator may be faster, but again, nobody wants chain grease on them.
+- Always use the elevators to get your bike up to street level; bikes are not allowed on escalators.

 - Every Metrobus and ART bus has a bike rack on the front that can hold two bikes of almost any size.